 We manage our equipment rental fleet using a life cycle approach designed to optimize the timing of fleet purchasing, repair and maintenance and disposal, while at the same time satisfying our customer demand.
 In particular, we use standardized business systems in our operations to track utilization and facilitate the fluid transfer of our fleet among regions to adjust to local customer demand, including throughout our entire network.
 Our pricing system allows us to generate real time rate guidance and adjust pricing across the various markets in which we operate.
-In recent years, we have reduced our supplier count by approximately 40%.
 Through continued use and development of our disciplined approach to efficient fleet management, we seek to maximize our utilization and return on investment.

 We routinely sell our used rental equipment in order to manage repair and maintenance costs, as well as the composition, age and size of our fleet.
 We dispose of our used equipment through a variety of channels, including private sales to customers and other third parties, sales to wholesalers, brokered sales and auctions.
 Our website includes a catalog of equipment for sale to third parties.
-During the year ended December 31, 2015, we sold our used rental equipment as follows: approximately 54% through private sales, 27% through sales at auction and 19% through sales to wholesalers.
+During the year ended December 31, 2014, we sold our used rental equipment as follows: approximately 54% through retail, 27% through sales to wholesalers and 19% through sales at auction.
 Historically, we have realized a greater return on capital through private sales and sales to wholesalers, as opposed to brokered sales and auctions.